To insert a row:

 To copy a row:

-Right-click in the space to the left of the state in the row you want to copy and select Copy.
+Right-click the state in the row you want to copy and select Copy.

-Right-click in the space to the left of the state in the destination row and select Paste.
+Right-click the state in the destination row and select Paste.

 The row appears above the destination row.